SomeWeekendReading/someweekendreading.github.io/_posts/2026-01-16-soc-priorities-chart.md

 Now, there can be many reasons for that rather dramatic divide.
-- The AEI folk will rant endlessly and senselessly about 'socialism', claiming that government intervention in health care caused the price increase.
+- The AEI folk will rant endlessly and senselessly about 'socialism', claiming that government intervention in health care _caused_ the price increase.

   This is, of course, pernicious nonsense.
-Western European countries are far more credibly democratic socialist in their universal health care polices, and they do _not_ see this kind of price increase while seeing _better_ health care outcomes than the US.
+Western European countries are far more credibly social democratic in their universal health care polices, and they do _not_ see this kind of price increase while seeing _better_ health care outcomes than the US.

   Far more likely is that the price rise is the product of a large number of private